ml4ai/delphi/docs/grfn_spec.md

 The `<function_reference_spec>` defines the "wiring" between functions and their input and output variable(s).

 ### Function Loop Plate Specification

+The concept behind a "loop plate" is a generalization of the [probabilistic graphical model](https://en.wikipedia.org/wiki/Graphical_model) convention for [plate notation](https://en.wikipedia.org/wiki/Plate_notation), extended to represent dynamic processes (a specification of a sequence of state changes).

+>TODO: Provide more background on the "loop plate" concept.

     <function_loop_plate>[attrval] ::=
         "name" : <function_name>